Allan Enyou

-Allan Enyou (born 24 December 2003) is a Ugandan footballer who plays for Canadian Premier League club Vancouver FC on loan from Spanish Tercera Federación side Leganés B.
+Allan Enyou (born 24 December 2003) is a Ugandan footballer who plays for Latvian Higher League side Tukums 2000.

 Early life

 Enyou played youth football with Maroons FC.
 He later played with the Kampala Capital City Authority FC U20 team, helping them win the Cambiasso and Rainbow U-20 Tournament held in Tanzania.

 Club career

 In July 2022, he signed with Uganda Premier League club Kampala Capital City Authority FC (KCCA) on a five-year contract.
 In September 2022, he was loaned to UAE Third Division League club Elite Falcons FC, with a purchase option.

 In February 2023, he joined the Elite Falcons on a permanent contract, signing a five-year deal.
 However, later that month, he transferred to Spanish side CD Leganés B in the fourth tier Segunda Federación.
 In July 2023, he was loaned to SK Super Nova in the Latvian first tier Virslīga.
 In May 2024, he joined Canadian Premier League club Vancouver FC on a full-year loan.
 In 2025, his loan was extended for a second season.